sarfaraz2301/adibainfotech/content/about/_index.md

 ---
 title: About
-seo_title: >-
+seo_title: About Us
-  High Performance Team, Varied Clientele Base, Cost Effective Placement Solutions,
+seo_keywords: >-
-seo_keywords: Adiba Infotech Mission & Vision
+  Adiba Infotech Mission & Vision, High Performance Team, Varied Clientele Base, Cost Effective Placement Solutions,
 seo_description: We are the support to help you grow and achieve the best
 featured_image: images/manpower.jpg
 ---